 He's received numerous awards over the years, was named "Journalist of the Year" by the Chicago Headline Club in 2007, and received a Lifetime Achievement Award the following year from the Chicago Journalists' Association.

-Throughout his career Shaw has been an active contributor of freelance articles to a variety of publications; he currently writes a weekly column for the Chicago Sun-Times on good government issues.
+Throughout his career Shaw has been an active contributor of freelance articles to a variety of publications; he currently writes a bi-weekly column for Crain's Chicago Business on good government issues.
 He's also been a regular guest and host on TV and radio stations around Illinois.
 He currently comments on BGA topics during "Watchdog Wednesday" segments at 10:20 a.m.
 Wednesday and "Friday Follow-Up" segments at 1:20 p.m.
 Friday on WBBM Newsradio 780 and 105.9 FM; and "Full Disclosure" segments Wednesday mornings at 8:05 on WMAY News Talk 970 in Springfield.

 Shaw was born in Chicago and raised in suburban Evanston.
 He received a Bachelor of Arts degree from the University of Illinois at Chicago.
 His hobbies include exercising, doing crossword puzzles, playing golf and traveling with his family.

-Shaw and his wife Mary, who live in Downtown Chicago, have three daughters: Kate, a law school professor and ABC's Supreme Court consultant; Elizabeth, CEO of an educational consulting firm; and Emily, director of a digital library program at The Ohio State University.
-They also have four grandchildren.
+Shaw and his wife Mary, who live in Downtown Chicago, have three daughters: Kate, a law school professor and ABC's Supreme Court consultant; Elizabeth, CEO of a charter school network; and Emily, director of a digital library program at The Ohio State University.
+They also have five grandchildren.